tidy-MN/tidytuesdays/README.md

 ### Tidy Tuesday worst chart contest

-We're having a contest in August to make the worst chart!
-Criteria include:
+We're having a friendly contest in August to make the worst chart!

+**Criteria include:**

 - Lack of accessibility
 - Difficult to understand